 The M.A. in Film Studies prepares students for further study at the doctoral level and/or careers in film criticism, art administration, or archive and preservation work.
 Completion of the M.A. in Film Studies requires fifty hours of coursework, a successful first-year review and either an approved and defended written thesis or passing of a comprehensive exam.
-The School of Film encourages M.A. candidates to become actively involved in their field by making public, scholarly presentations and contributing to professional publications.
+The Film Division encourages M.A. candidates to become actively involved in their field by making public, scholarly presentations and contributing to professional publications.

 REQUIRED CORE COURSES

-Film Studies I Film Theory I Film Theory II Film History I Film History II Film Thesis Seminar (two semesters) – thesis track students Film Thesis Seminar (one semester)/Individual Readings (one semester) – exam track students
+Film Studies I, Film Theory I, Film Theory II, Film History I, Film History II, Film Thesis Seminar (two semesters) – thesis track students Film Thesis Seminar (one semester)/Individual Readings (one semester) – exam track students

 ELECTIVE COURSES (examples)

-Film Aesthetics Experimental Film Issues in Documentary Film Topics Seminars Film Festival Practicum Media Arts Management
+Film Aesthetics, Experimental Film Issues in Documentary, Film Topics Seminars, Film Festival Practicum, Media Arts Management

 Near the end of the Spring Semester, a Faculty Committee evaluates all first-year M.A candidates.
 The Committee assesses the candidate’s goals for future study as well as what they have accomplished in the program.
 The Committee’s evaluation functions as the most important feedback a student receives during their first year, giving the candidate an objective sense of their progress and determining their course work for the following year.
 In certain circumstances a candidate could be advised not to continue with the program.

 1ST YEAR REVIEW PROCEDURE

 The variable-credit Written Thesis course hours (usually a minimum of ten) are generally concentrated in the second year of the candidate’s program of study.
-The School of Film recommends that candidates planning to apply to doctoral programs after receiving their degrees should complete the thesis in Spring Semester of their second year or by the following summer.
+The Film Division recommends that candidates planning to apply to doctoral programs after receiving their degrees should complete the thesis in Spring Semester of their second year or by the following summer.

 Students not planning to go on to a doctoral program immediately after completion of the MA may meet formal degree requirements with course work and a written examination on two areas, which the student selects from one list focusing on film theory and another list focusing on film history.
 The examination will be administered as a take-home.
-Students will have from Monday morning at 9am to Friday afternoon at 3pm to complete the examination and are permitted to consult research materials.
+Students will have from Monday morning at 9:00 a.m. to Friday afternoon at 3:00 p.m. to complete the examination and are permitted to consult research materials.